galaxyproject/galaxy-helm/README.md

   job_conf.xml: ~
 ```

-## Data Persistence
+## Data persistence

-By default, the Galaxy handlers store all user data under `/galaxy/server/database`
+By default, the Galaxy handlers store all user data under
-path in each container.
-This path can be changed via `persistence.mountPath`.
+`/galaxy/server/database/` path in each container.
+This path can be changed via
-Persistent Volume Claims (PVCs) are used to share the
+`persistence.mountPath` variable.
+Persistent Volume Claims (PVCs) are used to
-data across deployments.
+share the data across deployments.
 It is possible to specify en existing PVC via
 `persistence.existingClaim`.
 Alternatively, a value for
-`persistence.storageClass` can be supplied to designate a desired storage
+`persistence.storageClass` can be supplied to designate a desired storage class
-class for dynamic provisioning of the necessary PVCs.
-If neither value is
+for dynamic provisioning of the necessary PVCs.
+If neither value is supplied,
-supplied, the default storage class for the k8s cluster will be used.
+the default storage class for the K8s cluster will be used.

-For multi-node scenarios, we recommend a storage class that supports `ReadWriteMany`, such as the
+For multi-node scenarios, we recommend a storage class that supports
+`ReadWriteMany`, such as the
 [nfs-provisioner](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner)
 as the data must be available to all nodes in the cluster.

-In single-node scenarios, you must use `--set persistence.accessMode="ReadWriteOnce"`
+In single-node scenarios, you must use `--set persistence.accessMode="ReadWriteOnce"`.

-## Note about persistent deployments and restarts
+### Note about persistent deployments and restarts

-If you wish to make your deployment persistent or restartable (bring deployment down, keep the state in disk, then bring it up again later in time), you should create PVCs for Galaxy and Postgres and use the existingClaims variables to point to them as explained in the previous section.
-In addition, you MUST set the `postgresql.galaxyDatabasePassword` variable, otherwise it will be autogenerated and will mismatch when restoring.
+If you wish to make your deployment persistent or restartable (bring deployment
+down, keep the state in disk, then bring it up again later in time), you should
+create PVCs for Galaxy and Postgres and use the `persistence.existingClaim`
+variable to point to them as explained in the previous section.
+In addition, you
+must set the `postgresql.galaxyDatabasePassword` variable; otherwise, it will be
+autogenerated and will mismatch when restoring.

-## Production Settings
+## Production settings

-Note that this deployment mode does not work on a Mac laptop because of an
+Note that this deployment mode does not work on a Mac because of an
 unresolved issue in the CVMFS-CSI driver.

-To install this version of the chart, we need to enable CVMFS deployment.
+To install this configuration of the chart, we need to enable CVMFS deployment.
 Depending on the setup of the cluster you have available, you may also need
 to supply values for the cluster storage classes or PVCs.

-If you wish to install a single Galaxy CVMFS-CSI and Postgres-Operator release to be used by multiple
+If you wish to install a single Galaxy CVMFS-CSI and Postgres operator release
-Galaxy releases, you can do so by installing the CVMFS separately as shown below:
+to be used by multiple Galaxy releases, you can do so by installing the CVMFS
+separately as shown below:

 ```console
 helm repo add cloudve https://raw.githubusercontent.com/CloudVE/helm-charts/master/